PavanRangani/docs/docs/prd/legal-entities/partnership.md

 ## Create

-- Multiple Owners can be added
+- Multiple Owners can be adde
-- Total of % should be 100
 - System auto creates entry in history
 - `Effective date` will be blank for this auto create entry.